wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

 Forward syslog events
 =====================

-Wazuh agents can run on a wide range of operating systems, but when it is not possible due to software incompatibilities or business restrictions, you can forward Syslog events to your environment.
+Wazuh agents can run on a wide range of operating systems, but when it is not possible due to software incompatibilities or business restrictions, you can forward syslog events to your environment.
 This is a common use case for network devices such as routers or firewalls.

-Since every communication with your environment is performed through the Wazuh agent, you must configure the agent to forward the Syslog events.
+Since every communication with your environment is performed through the Wazuh agent, you must configure the agent to forward the syslog events.
 To do so, you have these options:

 - `Rsyslog on Linux`_